dainanni/C-Hardware/README.md

 # C-Hardware
-Programs written to interface with a TI Launchpad CC3200 Microcontroller in C
+A few example programs written to interface with a TI Launchpad CC3200 Microcontroller in C